Chase Field

 Especially if it’s the height of summer and temperatures are hovering around 100 degrees — a routine occurrence in Phoenix throughout baseball season — you’ll probably want to duck inside where there’s air conditioning, or at least get underneath a mister.

 Fortunately there are plenty of places to hang out in the blocks surrounding the ballpark before first pitch.
-A good starting point is the bar attached to the west side of the ballpark, known as the Game 7 Grill, which typically has good crowds and sometimes live music both before and after games.
+A good starting point is the bar in the plaza on the west side of the ballpark.
+Recently rebranded as Guy Fieri’s DTPHX Kitchen + Bar, it typically has good crowds and sometimes live music both before and after games.

-There’s also a TGI Friday’s branch inside the ballpark, behind left field.
-It stays open to the public even while games are in progress — meaning, you don’t need a ticket to dine there — but it also offers a private event space called the Friday’s Front Row in which fans can watch the game from a private balcony that overlooks the field.
+There’s also a restaurant behind left field called Cold Beers and Cheeseburgers.
+It stays open to the public even while games are in progress — meaning, you don’t need a ticket to dine there — but it also offers a private event space in which fans can watch the game from a private balcony that overlooks the field.
+These are typically sold as group packages.

-For more options, venture west on Jefferson Street toward Talking Stick Resort Arena, where there’ll be several bars and restaurants that cater to sports fans.
-Majerle’s Sports Grill, a popular hangout owned by former Suns player Dan Majerle, is located one block north of Talking Stick Resort Arena on Washington Street.
+For more options, venture west on Jefferson Street toward Footprint Center, where there’ll be several bars and restaurants that cater to sports fans.
+Majerle’s Sports Grill, a popular hangout owned by former Suns player Dan Majerle, is located one block north of Footprint Center on Washington Street.

 If you’re staying in a downtown hotel, you can take advantage of its restaurants and bars before making the short stroll over to Chase Field.